framework-one/framework-one.github.io/source/documentation/4.0/using-di-one.markdown

 * `transients` - array - defaults to `[]`.
 DI/1 will consider any CFCs found in these folders to be transient, rather than singleton.
 The conversion to a singular form will still take place to create the alias for each CFC.
 For example, if `singulars = { pride = 'lion' }` and `transients = [ 'pride' ]` then any CFCs in the `pride` folder will be treated as transients and their alias will end in `Lion`.
 * `transientPattern` - string - no default.
 Specifies a regular expression that DI/1 uses to determine whether a bean is transient or not, based on its name.
 The `beans` folder convention and the `transients` configuration below still apply so CFCs in those folders will be still considered transients, in addition to any name that matches the pattern.

+The examples below all show `diConfig` for FW/1 (and `diLocations` in some examples).
+If you are using DI/1 standalone, you can imagine creating the instance of DI/1 like this, in order to map those examples to your usage:

+    var beanFactory = new framework.ioc( diLocations, diConfig );

 ### Configuring "Constant" Beans

-As noted above, the optional config argument to the `ioc` constructor is a struct containing various parameters that alter the behavior of DI/1.
 The `constants` config element is a struct containing mappings from bean names to specific constant values.
 This allows you to specify non-CFC values for constructor arguments, setters and properties (but is most commonly used for constructor arguments).
 The value may be of any type and any reference to that bean name will return the specified value as a singleton.

-These values may be added after DI/1 has been initialized using the `declare()` method as shown above.
+These values may also be added after DI/1 has been initialized using the `declare()` method as shown below (in **Customization**).

 ### Specifying Additional Transient Beans